Promo!

 Description

-– Raised by a specialist in optimal conditions, guaranteed free of parasites,
+– Raised by a specialist in optimal conditions, guaranteed without parasites,

-– Health demonstrated by the laying of the queen and the presence of brood on shipment,
+– Health demonstrated by the laying of the queen and the presence of brood upon shipment,

-– No “boost” (addition of brood or external workers to sell the colonies faster),
+– No “boost” (addition of brood or external workers to sell the colonies more quickly),

-– Guaranteed delivery in good health: partial refund in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),
+– Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, full reimbursement in the event of loss of the queen (if delivered within 48 hours),

 – Supplied with a care sheet and a health sheet,